 According to ARS §15-1864 [4], universities are "encouraged to attempt to remain neutral, as an institution, on the public policy controversies of the day unless the administrative decisions on such issues are essential to the day-to-day functioning of the university or community college."
 "Public policy controversies of the day" are not defined in the statute.
-If there is uncertainty about whether a political issue constitutes a public policy controversy, please contact Government and Community Relations [LINK https://universitysecretary.arizona.edu/government-community-relations] for guidance.
+If there is uncertainty about whether a political issue constitutes a public policy controversy, please contact [LINKGovernment and Community Relations [5] for guidance.

 The President determines if the University will take a position on a public policy controversy of the day and whether a decision on an issue is essential to the day-to-day functioning of the University.
-If members of the University community believe the University should take a position on a public policy controversy, legislation, or policy they should contact Government and Community Relations [LINK https://universitysecretary.arizona.edu/government-community-relations].
+If members of the University community believe the University should take a position on a public policy controversy, legislation, or policy they should contact Government and Community Relations [5].